Help sought for 'mortgage prisoners'

 Help for 'mortgage prisoners' sought by FCA

-Long-standing mortgage borrowers who are unable to switch to a better deal, dubbed "mortgage prisoners", should be given more help, the UK's financial regulator has said.
+Thousands of "mortgage prisoners" who are paying high borrowing rates but are unable to switch to better deals should be given more help, the UK's financial regulator has said.

+These homeowners took out mortgages before new, stricter rules on affordability were brought in.

-The Financial Conduct Authority (FCA) also wants it to be easier for people to find the best mortgage, as about 30% fail to find the cheapest deal.
+The Financial Conduct Authority (FCA) also said about 30% of borrowers failed to find the cheapest mortgage deal.

 However, it said competition in the market worked well for many people.